telvis07/10_capstone/capstone_milestone_report_1.md

 ## Executive Summary

-[Swiftkey](https://swiftkey.com/en) is a text messaging application that predicts the next word as you type a message.
-When the user types: `"I went to the "` : the application presents three options for what the next word might be.
+In this project, we use `R` text mining tools to build a statistical model for word sequences.
+The model will predict the next word as a user types - similar to the [Swiftkey text messaging app](https://swiftkey.com/en).
+For example, when the user types: `"I went to the "` : the predictor should present options for what the next word might be.
 For example, the three words might be `gym, store, restaurant`.

-In this project, we use `R` text mining tools to build a application that predicts the next word entered into an [shiny application](http://shiny.rstudio.com/).
-We use data scraped from blogs, twitter and news sites to build a language model to perform prediction.
-We predict the next word by calculating the [maximum likelihood estimate](https://en.wikipedia.org/wiki/Maximum_likelihood) (MLE) based on the language model.
+We train the model using text scraped from blogs, twitter and news sites.
+Then we predict the next word by calculating the [maximum likelihood estimate](https://en.wikipedia.org/wiki/Maximum_likelihood) (MLE) using word statistics stored in a suffix tree.

+In this document, we discuss progress made toward the completion of this project.

 ### TL;DR

 In a nutshell, here's a summary of the data analysis performed in this report.

 1. Load the raw data.
-2. Extract a 1% subsample of the data.
+2. Extract a 1% sample of the data.
 3. Preprocess the data to remove stopwords, convert to lowercase and other tasks
 4. Generate 2-grams, 3-grams and 4-grams.
 5. Build a n-gram language model using a suffix tree